What Makes Extra Virgin Olive Oil Extra Virgin

 An experienced mill operator should be running the machines and continuously checking the temperature of the mill and the amount of time the paste spends in the crusher.
 Each producer has their own method (re: secrets) for how they want their olives to be milled.
 It is the responsibility of the producer to communicate this clearly with the mill operator.

-According to the International Olive Council, an extra virgin olive oil must have an acidity below 0.8 grams per 100 grams, or 0.8% .
-The acidity is a clear indication of the health of the olive tree and the olive fruit.
+According to the International Olive Council, an extra virgin olive oil must have free fatty acid below 0.8 grams per 100 grams, or 0.8% .
+The free fatty acid is a clear indication of the health of the olive tree and the olive fruit.

 The peroxide level is an indication of the degradation and aging of the extra virgin olive oil as well as its tendency to become rancid.
 When EVOO comes in contact with air it oxidizes.
 During production, storage, and bottling it’s best to limit the amount of time the oil comes into contact with air.
 A high peroxide level means an olive oil has a shorter shelf life.
 This is also why it’s best to consume a bottle of open oil sooner rather than later.